rmlevangelio/grunt-training/README.md

 This is my grunt training

 1. Run `grunt` to perform browserSync and watch
-2. Build files for production using `gruunt build`
+2. Build files for production using `grunt build`